Soniaprogram/Soniaprogram/README.md

 ### Hi there 👋

+I am an Electrical Engineer, Data Analyst, Software Developer, and aspiring Data Scientist.

+To learn more about me visit my website: https://soniasharma.herokuapp.com/

 <!--
 **Soniaprogram/Soniaprogram** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.